CorruptedAddress/Fearsome/README.md

   It's important to change DLL Injector's process name (don't forget to modify InitFearsome to lunch brand-new named DLL Injector) so Threat-Actor will not kill the process and stop dll injection.
   Or you can adjust some code to set this process critical, so it'll BSOD whenever Threat-Actor tries to terminate DLL Injector process.
   But still it may possible to inject dll and break how DLL Injector works, so making it Protected Process Light does the trick!
-  Also there may be few ransomwares which fix NtWriteFile and bypass the hooked function, so it's best to use Fearsome with already existing EDR / AV solution.
+  Also there may be few ransomwares which fix NtWriteFile and bypass the hooked function, so it's best to use Fearsome with already existing EDR / AV solution which can detect direct suspicious syscalls.

   Since me, the single developer of Fearsome is a student and has limited time, this project may get updates slower (or not at all actually...
 But I'll try to help community!).
   It's kinda hard to maintain it, I can't focus and code the entire day anymore...
 Yeah, I made most code of Fearsome in 3 days non-break coding session (literally sleeping and coding).